 In a nutshell, you shouldn’t consider VIP72 for gaming because of the following reasons:

-- Connection: I don’t think VIP72 is dedicated to consistent server improvement and maintenance.
+Connection: I don’t think VIP72 is dedicated to consistent server improvement and maintenance.
 You wouldn’t want to increase lag or experience low FPS because of slow connection speeds.

-- Speed: VIP72 does not improve ping times, and some VPNs are dedicatedly designed for gaming.
+Speed: VIP72 does not improve ping times, and some VPNs are dedicatedly designed for gaming.
 It is better to select a VPN with fast servers near your location and in other regions where you may require an IP address.

-- DoubleVPN: double encryption and information traveling through more than one server result in high data rates, so this is not a good fit for online gaming.
+DoubleVPN: double encryption and information traveling through more than one server result in high data rates, so this is not a good fit for online gaming.
 However, you can redirect and encrypt your traffic with DoubleVPN for extra privacy.

-- Reputation: VIP72 does not have a good rating among verified users, so be careful if you decide to entrust your data to the service provider for gaming purposes.
+Reputation: VIP72 does not have a good rating among verified users, so be careful if you decide to entrust your data to the service provider for gaming purposes.

 Unfortunately, VIP72 does not have obfuscated server features for advanced security.
 Obfuscation offers an advantage when you have to ensure the utmost privacy while living in strict countries like China and Russia.
 This allows you to manage stringent online restrictions that these countries impose on citizens and travelers.
-So, VIP72 is yet to show measurable progress in obfuscation if it expects to gain a competitive edge over other VPNs that do.
+So, VIP72 is yet to show measurable progress in obfuscation if it expects to gain a competitive edge over other VPNs.

 As a user, you play an integral role in determining the speeds you experience when you connect to any VPN.
 Although your provider mostly handles the speeds, you have quite a bit of control over how quickly your VPN works.
-You may be thinking about measuring the amount of speed you lose with using VIP72 across both slow and high-speed connections.
+You may be thinking about measuring the amount of speed you lose by using VIP72 across both slow and high-speed connections.
 For this, you should factor in how well the VPN handles streaming, torrenting, and gaming.

 Next, as VIP72 has a large network of global servers, you are likely to find one that is not crowded with other users attempting to use the same bandwidth.
 My concern about VIP72 is that having multiple servers does not necessarily make it better than other VPN solutions.
 The reason it may need more servers is to meet the needs of more subscribers.
 Furthermore, I’m not sure how VIP72 allocates its servers compared to the number of subscribers it has.
 In any case, some websites will block VIP72’s traffic because it has earned a reputation as a suspicious VPN service.
 Let’s not overlook how using VIP72 can reduce download and upload speeds while increasing an internet connection’s latency.

-There are two options if you are not receiving the internet speed you require with VIP72.
+There are 2 options if you are not receiving the internet speed you require with VIP72.
 You can either upgrade your internet speed or change your provider as there are faster VPN services than VIP72.
 Whether it is the user to server ratio, your network, or optimization efforts, not all VPN solutions are equal.
 VIP72 certainly does not qualify among the top service providers in this case.

-Overall, VIP72 has 169 servers but does not explicitly say that it uses virtual servers, even though it’s more than likely it does.
+Overall, VIP72 has 30,430 servers but does not explicitly say that it uses virtual servers, even though it’s more than likely it does.
 Currently, it has VPN servers in the following countries: